daroscode/xtremedrupal/web/modules/contrib/maxlength/README.md

 1. Navigate to Administration > Extend and enable the module.
 2. Navigate to Administration > Structure > Content types [Content type to edit]
 3. Then Navigate to Content types > Manage form display.
-4. Select the contextual links icon for the desired field and enter Maxlength.
+4. Select the contextual links icon for the desired field and enter MaxLength.
 5. Update and save.

-For more information read the [Maxlength Documentation](https://www.drupal.org/docs/contributed-modules/maxlength).
+For more information read the [MaxLength Documentation](https://www.drupal.org/docs/contributed-modules/maxlength).

 # Maintainers